 I have personally met and discussed accidents with those that blamed themselves and carried a heavy burden.
 In some cases, I was able to have the “guilty parties” attend a TapRooT® Root Cause Analysis Course.
 What did they learn?

 Second, they learned to identify Causal Factors.
 This often helped them see that they alone were not responsible for the complete accident.
 Yes, they had made mistakes.
-But often, there were several other mistakes that allowed the accident to happen.
+But often, several other mistakes allowed the accident to happen.

 They left with a whole new feeling.
-Yes, they had made mistakes but they weren’t alone responsible for the accident.
-Some of the heavy burden had been lifted from their shoulders.
+Yes, they had made mistakes, but they weren’t alone responsible for the accident.
+Some of the heavy burdens had been lifted from their shoulders.
 And they could now see what needed to be done to keep similar accidents from happening.

 Looking deeply into the real root causes of accidents, incidents, and other serious problems and developing effective solutions is what compassionate root cause analysis is all about.